bictorv/chaosnet-bridge/README.md

 Separate threads are started to handle input from different link types (several for TLS).
-Each thread is only started if the configuration needs it (e.g. if you configure an ether interface, or an ether link, the ethernet thread is started).
+Each thread is only started if the configuration needs it (e.g. if you configure an ether link, the ethernet thread is started).

 Often the Ethernet link can NOT send and receive to the host system running the bridge program, or other programs using the same